stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 You see the source of the _meeting_ is a _strategic action_ to "**_reduce supply chain costs_**".
 It's making more sense now!
 In one click, you can see all of the collaboration taking place on that _strategic action_.

 Now you're curious!
-What's behind the _strategic action?_  One click and your at the _strategic objective_ above that _strategic action_ to "**_improve gross profit through product and supply chain innovation_**".
+What's behind the _strategic action?_  One click and your at the _strategic objective,_ above that _strategic action,_ to "**_improve gross profit through product and supply chain innovation_**".

 ### a consistent user experience